Ergodic averages with the Hecke eigenvalue square weights and the Piltz divisor function weights: General cases

 \subsection{Acknowledgements}

 The author would like to thank his advisor Professor Xiaoqing Li, for her constant support.
-The author is supported by the Doctoral Dissertation Fellowship from the Department of Mathematics at the State University of New York at Buffalo.
+Additionally, we extend our appreciation to the anonymous referee for providing us with valuable suggestions.